hashicorp/terraform-provider-google-beta/website/docs/r/vpc_access_connector.html.markdown

   State of the VPC access connector.

 * `self_link` -
-  The fully qualifed name of this VPC connector
+  The fully qualified name of this VPC connector

 ## Timeouts